marliesgish/marlies-gish-website/_posts/mortgage-calculator-step-by-step.md

 ![Image test](/blog/mortgage-calculator-step-by-step/calculator.jpg)

 ## Step 1
 I started out with a script of which I now think: gosh this is so bad!!
 However, it was very good practice and by trying out different things, I also learned what can be done better.
-At first, I wrote the very basics: input the mortgage, input the years in which it should be paid back, get the terms, calculating the payment per term including interest, and printing out the information.
+At first, I wrote the very basics: input of the mortgage, input of the years in which it should be paid back, get the terms, calculating the payment per term including interest, and printing out the information.
 I also tried to put some more advanced stuff in here, or at least, to me it felt like more advanced.
 1) I controlled for invalid input (it has to be a number), and 2) I differentiated between plural and singular terms.

 Evaluation:
 First of all, I returned every value of every function to the instance.
 In the end, there would be so many self. values, which is not necessary.
-It could even be dangerous when re-using these values, changing them by the next functions while this should not be the case.
-What I did, was renaming these values in each function that I re-used them in, so this danger was dealt with.
-However, this is lots of extra code while it could have been much simpler.
-Also, why did I return some variables to its own instance, while there was no need to?
-There was no need to recall self.interest_usable or self.terms_total_readable etc. So, this was the first thing I dealt with during the next step.
+Why did I return some variables to its own instance, while there was no need to?
+There was no need to  ever recall self.interest_usable or self.terms_total_readable etc. So, this was the first thing I dealt with during the next step.

 ```py
 import math

 class MortgageCalculator():

     def __init__(self, interest):
         self.amount_total = self.get_amount_total()